aelehner-ASU/SER316_summer23_randomteam/Deliverable1.md

 ## 4: Checklist for you to see if you are done
-- [ ] Filled out the complete form from above, all fields are filled and written in full sentences
+- [X] Filled out the complete form from above, all fields are filled and written in full sentences
-- [ ] Read the kickoff again to make sure you have all the details
+- [X] Read the kickoff again to make sure you have all the details
-- [ ] User Stories that were not completed, were left in the Sprint and a copy created
+- [X] User Stories that were not completed, were left in the Sprint and a copy created
-- [ ] Your Quality Policies are accurate and up to date
+- [X] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
+  - [ ] Chris
+  - [ ] Anna
+  - [ ] Tanya
-  - [ ] Team member 1
+  - [ ] Bereket
-  - [ ] Team member 2
+  - [ ] Alan
 - [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
   - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
   - [ ] All User Stories have acceptance tests
   - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
-  - [ ] You know how to proceed
+  - [X] You know how to proceed